brianma94/Esteganography-PNG/README.md

 - os

 <b><h2>IMPORTANT!!!</h2></b>
-- The message needs to contain only ASCII characters
+- The message needs to contain only ASCII characters.
-- The message is not encrypted, it is inserted on the pixels in plain text.
+- The message is not encrypted, it is inserted into the pixels in plain text.

-To execute it is just necessary this steps:
+To execute it, it is just necessary these steps:

 <b><h3>To see the options:</h3></b>